moodlebox/moodlebox/README.md

 A [prepared disk image](https://moodlebox.net/en/dl) of the latest released version is [available for downloading](https://moodlebox.net/en/dl), cloning on your microSD card and using out of the box on your Raspberry Pi 3.

 ### Release notes

+#### Version 1.5dev, not released yet

+* Updated to Moodle 3.2.1
+* APCu cache module for PHP installed

 #### Version 1.4.1, 2017-01-11